Harry Maguire stands tall for England as youthful USA earn stripes - World Cup hits and misses

 He hardly put a foot wrong, winning all of his aerial duels and tackles while clocking up a 100 per cent pass completion in the final third.

-This was a Friday fizzler but in four years' time, when USA co-host the next World Cup, this stalemate with England could in time be viewed as a coming-of-age performance for this youthful vintage of the Stars and Stripes.
+This was a Friday fizzler but in four years' time, when USA co-host the next World Cup, this stalemate with England could be viewed as the coming-of-age performance for this youthful vintage of the Stars and Stripes.

 Ben Grounds